OpenXRay/xray-16/README.md

 OpenXRay
 ==========================

-OpenXRay is an improved version the X-Ray engine, used in world famous S.T.A.L.K.E.R. game series by GSC Game World.
+OpenXRay is an improved version of the X-Ray engine, used in world famous S.T.A.L.K.E.R. game series by GSC Game World.

 ### Supported games
 |Call of Pripyat|Clear Sky|Shadow of Chernobyl|